North Caicos and Middle CaicosGetting Around and Transport

 The transportation options for North Caicos and Middle Caicos at this time are limited to rental cars and jeeps, and taxis.
 There is no public transport of any kind.
 Attractions and stores tend to be spread over both islands, so we highly recommend that you rent a vehicle for your stay.

-Due to the low populations, light traffic and that fact that the main roads are paved, most will find driving to be easy and stress-free.
+Due to the low populations, light traffic, and that fact that the main roads are paved, most will find driving to be easy and stress-free.
 We do however recommend caution when driving on unpaved and poor quality roads.
-In many of the low lying areas, flooded potholes may be deeper than they appear to be.
+In many of the low lying areas, flooded potholes on dirt roads may be deeper than they initially appear to be.

 The North Caicos and Middle Caicos Causeway in 2011.